Data-Driven Safety Certificates of Infinite Networks with Unknown Models and Interconnection Topologies: Case Studies

-In this section, we verify the effectiveness of our data-driven findings through their application to two physical infinite networks: (i) building temperature (running example through the paper) and (ii) vehicle networks.
-Both cases involve large-scale networks with a \emph{countably infinite} number of subsystems with \emph{unknown} mathematical models and \emph{unknown} interconnection topologies.
-We demonstrate that our innovative compositional data-driven approach can provide safety certificates for both unknown infinite networks.
+In this section, we verify the effectiveness of our data-driven findings through their application to two physical infinite networks: (i) building temperature (running example throughout the paper) and (ii) vehicle networks.
+Both cases involve large-scale networks with a \emph{countably infinite} number of subsystems with unknown mathematical models and unknown interconnection topologies.

-We decompose the procedure of Algorithm~\ref{alg:1} into three main components: (i) sample pair collection and slope computation $\rho_i^z$ within the \emph{inner} loop of size $\bar{\alpha}$, (ii) derivation of the maximum slopes $\mathcal{R}_j^i$ within the \emph{outer} loop of size $\tilde{\alpha}$, and (iii) estimation of the Lipschitz constant via fitting a Reverse-Weibull distribution over $\mathcal{R}_1^i, \dots, \mathcal{R}_{\tilde{\alpha}}^i$.
-Similarly, Algorithm~\ref{alg:2} is divided into two primary phases: the first step involves data collection and the construction of data-driven constraints, and the second phase involves solving the resulting SCP using \emph{the Mosek\footnote{To use Mosek, one should first attain a license from \url{https://www.mosek.com}.} solver}.
+To report the runtime, we decompose the procedure of Algorithm~\ref{alg:1} into three main components: (i) sample pair collection and slope computation $\rho_i^z$ within the \emph{inner} loop of size $\bar{\alpha}$ (with runtime $T_{\text{Alg.1}, 1}$), (ii) derivation of the maximum slopes $\mathcal{R}_j^i$ within the \emph{outer} loop of size $\tilde{\alpha}$ (with $T_{\text{Alg.1}, 2}$), and (iii) estimation of the Lipschitz constant via fitting a Reverse-Weibull distribution over $\mathcal{R}_1^i, \dots, \mathcal{R}_{\tilde{\alpha}}^i$ (with $T_{\text{Alg.1}, 3}$).
+Similarly, Algorithm~\ref{alg:2} is divided into two primary phases: the first step involves data collection and the construction of data-driven constraints (with runtime $T_{\text{Alg.2}, 1}$), and the second phase involves solving the resulting SCP using the MOSEK\footnote{To use MOSEK, one should first obtain a license from \url{https://www.mosek.com}.} solver (with $T_{\text{Alg.2}, 2}$).
 Then, we report the runtime values for each phase of these algorithms along with the total runtime per subsystem for each case study.
-The reported results are obtained on a MacBook Pro (Apple M2 Pro chip with $16$GB memory), using Mosek solver for solving SCP~\eqref{SCP}.
+The reported results are obtained via a MacBook Pro (Apple M2 Pro chip with $16$ GB memory).